30th April, 2024

 What The Law Says About Hot Water At Work

 No hot water at work?
-Hand washing is important for cleanliness, at work and at home.
+Hand washing is important for cleanliness, at work and home.
 As an employee, you have legal rights to certain welfare facilities at work.
 As an employer, if you don't provide it, you could find yourself in a different kind of hot water with the HSE or local authorities.

 What The Law Says About Hot Water At Work header image

-Got no hot water at work?
-As an employee, you have legal rights to certain welfare facilities at work.
-As an employer, if you don't provide it, you could find yourself in a different kind of hot water with the HSE or local authorities.
+As an employer, you have the health and safety responsibilities of an employer - including complying with health and safety laws.
+If you don't provide welfare facilities, you could find yourself in a different kind of hot water with the HSE or local authorities.

-Hand washing is important for cleanliness, at work and at home.
+Hand washing is important for cleanliness, at work and home.
 After you have been to the toilet, before eating, and after handling materials and substances, or raw foods.
 As part of your work, you may come into contact with hazardous substances or dirty materials.
-Regular handwashing can be an important safety measure to reduce exposure and maintain good hygiene.

 While there has been some debate about whether hot or cold water is better for washing your hands, it's still important to have access to warm water for handwashing purposes.
 In the cold winter months, washing your hands with cold water can be uncomfortable and even painful, especially for people with joint problems or poor circulation.